abdes/asap_app_imgui/doc/01-getting-started/devenv.rst

 documentation generation.
 Even if you have python installed on your development environment, it is still **recommended to install conda and use an isolated environment** for each project needs.

-Install it by following the instructions described in `Miniconda Insttallation
+Install it by following the instructions described in `Miniconda Installation
 <https://docs.conda.io/en/latest/miniconda.html>`_ guide.

 .. tip::